 Arguably, LPAs (both ‘financial’ and ‘health’) are a good idea for any adults who are mutually dependant on each other.
 They’re used when one adult suffers a temporary incapacity (eg due to a severe injury).
 For anyone with a chronic brain disease like dementia, LPAs are an important personal safeguard.
 Find out how to apply for LPAs in this post.

-You need a Care Plan when you start having to explain to others how best to support your elder.
-If other family members offer help while you’re elsewhere *yay*, it saves you having to explain what to do.
+A Care Plan is important and helpful when you start having to explain to others how best to support your elder.
+If other family members offer help while you’re elsewhere *yay*, it saves you having to explain over again what to do.
 The care plan also expresses the current preferences of the person needing extra care.